nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ```

 **Examples:**
-_Change the question at index 1 to “What is the colour of the sun?”_
+_Change the question at index 1 to "What is the colour of the sun?"._
 ```
 edit 1 q/What is the colour of the sun?
 ```
-_Change the answer at index 1 to “Red”_
+_Change the answer at index 1 to "Red"._
 ```
 edit 1 a/Red
 ```
-_Change the tag at index 1 to “Weather” and "Geography"_
+_Change the tag at index 1 to "Weather" and "Geography"._
 ```
 edit 1 t/Weather t/Geogaphy
 ```
-_Change the hint at index 1 to “Apple"_
+_Change the hint at index 1 to "Apple"._
 ```
 edit 1 h/Apple
 ```